Business and Other Risks

 iv.
 Leveraging IT and Building a Platform

 In our engineering dispatch business, there are a number of core processes, including the formation of recruitment candidate pools, screening and employment, matching, retention, training, development and workforce planning.
 With the advancement of IT, we are promoting a platform which visualizes information of engineers in each of these processes, and utilizes them in an integrated manner.
-By utilizing data science and AI to further enhance the gathering, accumulation, and analysis of engineer information in this platform, we implement effective measures for strengthening our core processes, including efficient recruitment, effective talent development, and appropriate matching of engineers (increasing base charges).
+By utilizing data science and AI to further enhance the gathering, accumulation, and analysis of engineer information in this platform, we implement effective measures for strengthening our core processes, including efficient recruitment, effective talent development, and appropriate assigning of engineers (increasing base charges) by AI matching.
 In the medium- to long-term, we will also utilize the knowledge gained from these processes and data analyses in our Engineer Training Business as well as in initiatives aimed at further commercialization (DX Promotion Business).

 v.
 Business Process Improvements